Alex-Jando/NoNotes/README.md

 ## Features

 - **Audio Recording**: Easily record audio using your device's microphone.
-- **Transcription**: The app transcribes the audio into text notes.
+- **Transcription**: The app transcribes the audio into text.
+- **notes**: uses ai to turn your raw audio into summarized point form notes
 - **Save Notes**: Save your transcriptions, and transcribed notes for easy access.
 - **Secure and Private**: Your audio and transcribed notes are kept private and secure.